stephanmg/non-vr-grids/README.md

 If the last two conditions (4.-5.) are violated the user will be issued a warning instead as grid generation can automatically fix these conditions.

 Nevertheless in the last step from 2d surface mesh to a 3D Delaunay tetrahedralized volume mesh A) the triangulation with [Tetgen](https://github.com/ufz/tetgen) might fail as well as well as B) the generation of a grid hierarchy might fail.
 The user will be issued an error message indicating the nature of the problem which is of type A or B.

+## Mesh generation scripts
+The script `build.sh` shall be used for generation of these meshes with a soma connection and `build_y.sh` for generation of meshes from [Y-branch generator](https://github.com/stephanmg/Branch-Generator).